DHRUV-47/Competition/README.md

 Team members must download an application called [CodeTogether](https://www.codetogether.com/download/) .
 Downloading and Set-up instructions are avaliable [here](https://www.codetogether.com/) .
 With this team members shall be able to build codes together

+If you require assistance or have any doubts, mail us on _protophasetech@gmail.com_